Why Winter Camping in Ontario Is Awesome

 RV Winter Camping

 If you have a recreational vehicle and you use it in the summer, chances are good can use it in the winter.
 That is the ultimate comfort in camping.
-As a camper who actually sleeps on the ground, in tents and have hiked and canoed my gear through lakes and over hills, I personally do not consider RV a camping vehicle.
+As a camper who actually sleeps on the ground, in tents and has hiked and canoed my gear through lakes and over hills, I personally do not consider RV a camping vehicle.
 An RV is a cottage on wheels.
 Private and comfortable bedroom, flushing toilets and an equipped kitchen?
-You can take that mobile cottage to the campground and plugin for your water and electricity.
-I have seen many RV’s in MacGregor Point provincial park over the winter.
+You can take that mobile cottage to the campground and plug in for your water and electricity.
+I have seen many RVs in MacGregor Point Provincial Park over the winter.

 Cooking While Camping In The Winter